psyanite/crust/README.md

 </div>

 ## To Do
+* Add follow button on store
+* Add follow button on profile
 * Implement follow functionality
 * Display followers on profile screen
 * Display followers on store screen